dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 ## Crown Door

 * Blocks access to Hallownest's Crown
-* Key is at the crystal flier inside Crystallized Mound
+* Key is at the last Crystal Hunter inside Crystallized Mound

-## Darknest Door
+## Dark Door

 * Blocks access to the Deepnest whispering root, from the first devout
-* Key is at the last Dirtcarver spawner in the failed tramway
+* Key is at the last Carver Hatcher in the failed tramway

 ## False Door